-The FPS can be launched from the Windows Startup menu or by directly executing a script file.
+The FPS can be launched from the Windows Start menu or by directly executing a script file.

-When the peer server is launched, the enterprise server must be running on a preconfigured machine for successful peer server startup.
-Please refer to the section Configuring Enterprise and Peer Servers in different Networks for instructions on how to configure the Enterprise Server URL as a Peer Server.
-If the Enterprise Server is not reachable by the Peer Server or if it is not running, the Peer Server waits until it can reach the Enterprise Server on a specific connection URL.
+When the peer server is launched, the enterprise server must be running on the configured machine for successful peer server startup.
+Please refer to section Configure Enterprise and Peer Servers in different Networks for instructions on how to configure the Enterprise Server URL for a Peer Server.
+If the Enterprise Server is not reachable by the Peer Server or if it is not running, the Peer Server keeps waiting until it can reach the Enterprise Server on a specific connection URL.
 The Enterprise Server starts successfully when the Peer Server is able to establish a connection with the Enterprise Server.

 From Start Menu in Windows

 Click Start > Programs > Fiorano > Fiorano Platform > Fiorano Servers > Fiorano ESB Peer

 Using Script Files

 To start the FPS server with the default profile (profile1), browse to the location <fiorano_installation_dir>\esb\server\bin and execute the following script:

 To start the FES server with a specific profile other than the default profile, browse to the location: <fiorano_installation_dir>\esb\server\bin and execute the following script with the profile option as shown below:

 Example: <profileName>=haprofile1/primary or <profileName>=haprofile1/secondary (This is to start servers in HA mode)